bryceshirley/iris-gpubench/docs/overview.md

 - **Export to VictoriaMetrics**: Collected data can be optionally exported to VictoriaMetrics, allowing for long-term storage and analysis of GPU performance metrics.
 This is useful for tracking performance trends over time and integrating with other monitoring systems.

-- **Docker Integration**: The tool is designed to work seamlessly with containerized environments.
-It includes scripts for building Docker images tailored to specific benchmarking tasks, ensuring that the monitoring tool can be easily integrated into existing workflows.
+- **Flexible Benchmarking Options**:
+  - **Docker Integration**: Run benchmarks using Docker container images for a consistent, isolated environment.
+Ideal for containerized workloads or when you need reproducibility and isolation from the host system.
+  - **Tmux for Direct Execution**: For non-containerized benchmarks or quicker setups, run benchmark commands directly on the host system (uses `tmux` to run it in the background).

 - **Flexible Command-Line Interface**: Users can customize the monitoring process with a variety of command-line arguments.
 These options allow for control over monitoring intervals, region-specific carbon calculations, live plotting of metrics, and more.

-- **Live Monitoring and Logging**: The tool supports live monitoring of GPU metrics during benchmark execution, with the ability to log and display container logs in real-time.
-This feature is crucial for debugging and optimizing benchmark runs.
+- **Live Monitoring and Logging**: The tool supports live monitoring of GPU metrics and can capture logs from both Docker containers and Tmux sessions.
+This feature is crucial for real-time performance assessment and debugging.

 ## Use Cases